antrea-io/antrea/docs/ovs-pipeline.md

-In addition to the above tables created for K8s NetworkPolicy, Antrea creates additional dedicated tables to support the [ClusterNetworkPolicy](network-policy.md) CRD ([CnpEgressRuleTable] and [CnpIngressRuleTable]]).
+In addition to the above tables created for K8s NetworkPolicy, Antrea creates additional dedicated tables to support the [ClusterNetworkPolicy](network-policy.md) CRD ([CnpEgressRuleTables] and [CnpIngressRuleTables]).

-Consider the following ClusterNetworkPolicy as an example for the remainder of this document.
+Consider the following ClusterNetworkPolicy in the Application tier as an example for the remainder of this document.

 ```yaml
 apiVersion: security.antrea.tanzu.vmware.com/v1alpha1